UmeanNever/NovelSum/README.md

 In this research, we tackle the fundamental challenge of accurately measuring dataset diversity for instruction tuning and introduce **NovelSum**, a reliable diversity metric that demonstrates strong correlation with model performance.
 Furthermore, we leverage NovelSum as an optimization objective to develop a greedy diversity-oriented data selection strategy called **NovelSelect** that outperforms existing approaches, validating both the effectiveness and practical significance of our metric.

 - 📖 **Paper**: [Read our paper on arXiv](https://arxiv.org/abs/2502.17184)
-- 🛠️ **Code**: All implementation code and resources are available in this repository
+- 🛠️ **Code**: All codes and resources are available in this repository.

 ## 📑 Table of Contents